ShopBotTools/G-Code-To-Geometry/README.md

 or G3, else an error will occur.
 Once the feed rate has been set, if no feed rate is specified, the precedent feed rate specified is used.

+The coordinates are assumed to be absolute by default.

 ## How to use it:
 1. Download the minified version (if there is one) and include the file.
 Or download all the scripts and include as in the example.html file.